Currents in the dilute $O(n=1)$ model

-We define a percolation state, as a sequence of spins along the bottom line of the $T$-matrix.
-A percolation state is equal to the sum of loop states with the same occupations, regardless the connectivity of occupied sites.
-If we choose to map the occupied sites to $-1$, and the empty ones to $+1$, e.g. $\ket{-1,-1,1,1}_{\text{perco}}= \ket{()..} + \ket{((..} + \ket{))..} + \ket{)(..}$.
-Even the states are not in bijection, the $T$-matrix configurations are, consequently the normalization for both $T$-matrices are the same.
+We define a percolation state, as a sequence of spins along the bottom edge of the $T$-matrix.
+The percolation state is equal to the sum of loop states which locally realize the required domain walls, irrespectively of the connectivity.
+This mapping leaves the overall $\mathbb{Z}_2$ symmetry of the percolation state undecided, hence we sum up to it too.
+E.g.: $\ket{1,-1,1,1}_{\text{perco}} + \ket{-1,1,-1,-1}_{\text{perco}} = \ket{))\bullet} + \ket{)(\bullet} + \ket{()\bullet} + \ket{((\bullet} $.
+Even the states are not in bijection -after summing up to the $\mathbb{Z}_2$ symmetry of the percolation- the $T$-matrix configurations are, consequently the normalization for both $T$-matrices are the same.

-By definition, the $T$-matrix is a left stochastic matrix, so all the columns of it sum to $N$.
+By definition, the $T$-matrix is a left stochastic matrix, so all the columns of it sum to $N_L$.
 Consequently, the left eigenvector is the $(1,1, \ldots , 1)$ vector.
-The corresponding normalization is proportional to the weight of summing over all possible spin configurations of the sites, with the exception of the bottom line, where the resulting states is.
+The corresponding $T$-matrix normalization is proportional to the weight of summing over all inner configurations of the $T$-matrix.
+Summing over all inner configurations means summing over all spins of the $T$-matrix, with the exception of the bottom edge (In Fig.~\ref{fig:PercoSum}, the summed over spins are marked by $\bullet$).
 The weight of a $T$-matrix is $\prod R \prod K$, and the normalization is